-WordPress Heartbeat is an API introduced in earlier WordPress versions.
+WordPress Hearbeat is an API that was introduced in early WordPress version.
 It sends continuous beats or pulse to perform time-to-time tasks.
-Browsers can then communicate with the server in real-time and provide information quickly to the WordPress dashboard.
+Browsers will then communicate with the server in real-time and provide information quickly to the WordPress Dashboard.

-This allows WordPress to tell you things like when other authors are editing a certain post or page, or plugins can use the HeartBeat API to show you notifications in real-time.
+It will allow WordPress to tell you when other authors are editing a post or page, or plugins can use the HearBeat API to show you notifications real-time.

 Why You Should Control WordPress HeartBeat API

-When not controlled, HeartBeat API can increase your CPU usage and slow down your website your usage of the allocated resources reached its threshold.
-This usually affects WordPress websites with multiple administrators or editors; basically anyone with backend access to WordPress.
+If the HeartBeat API is not controlled, it can increase your CPU usage, slow down your website, and your usage of the allocated resources will reach its threshold.
+This usually affects WordPress website with multiple administrators or editors; basically, anyone with a backend access to WordPress.
 When there are multiple backend users navigating or simply idling at the WordPress admin pages, the number of pulse or ticks generated from the API increases as well.
-You may have an issue with the limits with the number of processes for such cases.
+You may get issues with the limits with the number of processes for such cases.

-That’s it!
-This will help you limit the HeartBeat API in WordPress if you were facing processes limit issues with your WordPress website.
+This will now limit the HeartBeat API in your WordPress site.